kuzzleio/documentation-old/src/sdk-reference/memory-storage/incrby.md

 ## Callback Response

-Returns an integer containing the updated key value
+Returns an integer containing the updated key value.